neticdk/k8s-workshop/simple-kubernetes-with-ingress/README.md

 ## Install ingress controller

-A Kubernetes ingress controller is a reverse-proxy or layer 7 load balancer that is capable of handling network traffic from outside of the cluster and route it to the pods inside of the cluster.
-Kubernetes contains an ingress resource type to specify ingress configuration but no ingress controllers are installed by default, as they may be specific for the infrastructures.
+A Kubernetes ingress controller is a reverse-proxy or layer 7 load balancer, that is capable of handling network traffic from outside of the cluster and route it to the pods inside of the cluster.
+Kubernetes contains an ingress resource type to specify ingress configuration, but no ingress controllers are installed by default, as they may be specific for the infrastructures.
 Here we are running on a local machine and we will use nginx as ingress controller for this workshop example.

 To see what is actually contained in the definition of an ingress controller and install it: